c0ld-w4ter/you-fm/README.md

 - Note: Tests have been updated for the new multi-page architecture

 **Performance issues**
-- Audio generation can take 60-90 seconds depending on content length
+- Audio generation can take 2-5 minutes depending on content length
 - The loading modal shows real-time progress with 5 distinct steps
 - Large news articles may increase processing time
 - The multi-page flow prevents accidental navigation during generation